corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

 # 📌 Bluesky Bookmarks!
 Bookmarks!

 ### Anouncement
 Do you want to get notification when your favourite accounts post?
-[Click here to see addition at bottom of page](#bluenotify).
+New page created for that see:-  [Post Notifications](/morepages/PostNotifications.md)

 ### Back to featured information.